Skip to main content

 Phased Rollout

-Dragonfly Stream deploys incrementally via VexVisor on-chain governance -- no genesis restart required at any phase.
+Dragonfly Stream deployed incrementally via VexVisor on-chain governance -- no genesis restart required at any phase.

 PhaseStatusDescription